 Imagination Plus Emotion to Overcome Reason

-It is obvious that beliefs can distort our perception.
+Beliefs can distort our perception.
 And perception becomes a mask hiding the truth.
 The truth is not what you believe.
 Truth is something that is substantiated by facts.
 If you can program people to believe mythology is factual, then you can control their thinking and values.

 Determining Religious Programming